EventStore/samples/QuickStart/README.md

 The first subscriber will only listen to the `users` stream.

-Open the `Program.cs` file in the `StreamReader` application, then replace the content of that file with the following code:
+Open the `Program.cs` file in the `StreamListener` application, then replace the content of that file with the following code:

 ```CSharp
 // basic connection to EventStore DB